IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Experiments

 \section{Experiments}

-We first make qualitative and quantitative comparisons of IntrinsicNeRF with traditional optimization-based ~\cite{bell2014intrinsic} and learning-based ~\cite{li2018cgintrinsics, liu2020unsupervised} intrinsic decomposition methods, and neural rendering methods~\cite{zhang2021physg, zhang2022modeling} combined with inverse rendering on Blender Object dataset in Sec.~\ref{Sec: IntrinsicNeRF for Blener Object Datasets}.
-Then we only compare qualitative results on Replica Scene in Sec.~\ref{Sec: IntrinsicNeRF for Scene Datasets}, due to lack of ground-truth labels.
-Finally, we perform several ablations to analyze the design of our framework and demonstrate the applicability of our method.
-We refer to the supp. materials for more results and implementation details.
+We first make qualitative and quantitative comparisons of IntrinsicNeRF with traditional optimization-based~\cite{bell2014intrinsic} and learning-based~\cite{li2018cgintrinsics, liu2020unsupervised} intrinsic decomposition methods, and neural rendering methods~\cite{zhang2021nerfactor, zhang2021physg, zhang2022modeling} combined with inverse rendering on synthetic object dataset in Sec.~\ref{Sec: IntrinsicNeRF for Blender Object Datasets}.
+Then we only compare qualitative results on synthetic scenes (e.g. Replica~\cite{replica19arxiv}) in Sec.~\ref{Sec: IntrinsicNeRF for Scene Datasets}, due to the lack of ground-truth labels.
+Finally, we perform ablation studies in Sec.~\ref{Sec:Ablation Studies} to analyze the design of our framework and demonstrate its applicability in Sec.~\ref{Sec:Applications} to both synthetic and real-world data.